JRuiz28/JRuiz28/README.md

 💬 I'm from Costa Rica.
 I love working in application development.
 I love what I do.

-🎓 I studied *Informática empresarial* in University of Costa Rica.
+🎓 I studied '*Informática empresarial*' in University of Costa Rica.
 Some of my projects were carried out there.

 💻 I keep learning day by day, about Framework and librery, because I think that, my furute is in my hands.